sudhanshugaur/SKillTest/ernest/README.md

 2. For New York with tax rate 0.06 -> Buying all the items.
 3. For Minnesota with tax rate 0.00 -> Buying all the items.
 4. For any other state with tax rate 0.05 -> Buying all the items.
-5. For any other state with tax rate 0.05, when user enters in franction for example: 10.3 -> Buying all the items (it randomly selects a state (Ignoring CA,MN,NY))
+5. For any other state with tax rate 0.05, when user enters in franction for example: 10.3 -> Buying all the items
 6. For New York with tax rate 0.06, user enters acceptable and non acceptable quantities to buy.

 For negative/edge test cases I have included: